All qualified customers in the area served by the Cooperative.

 - Be intended primarily to offset part or all of the Customer generator’s requirement for electricity, and

 - Have peak generating capacity of not more than 10 kW for residential applications and not more than 100 kW for commercial applications.
+Larger applications are at the sole discretion of the Cooperative.

 - Use solar photovoltaic system, fuel cell or wind generation